Giniks/binary_trees/README.md

 2. Binary Tree vs Binary Search Tree(BST)
 	- Understand the key distinction between a Binary Tree and a Binary Search Tree(BST) and when to use each of them.

+3. Time Complexity Advantage.

+	- Explore the potential gains interms of time compkexity when using Binary Trees over linked lists for specific operations.

+4. Tree properties

+	- Discover essential properties of Binary Trees, including depth, height, and size, and how these metrics affect performance.

+5. Traversal Method

+	- Master